vectara/py-vectara-agentic/docs/usage.md

 The `run()` method executes your workflow’s logic, validates the output against the `OutputsModel`, and returns a structured result.

-### Using SubQuestionQueryWorkflow
+### Using SubQuestionQueryWorkflow and SequentialSubQuestionsWorkflow

-vectara-agentic already includes one useful workflow you can use right away (it is also useful as an advanced example) This workflow is called `SubQuestionQueryWorkflow` and it works by breaking a complex query into sub-queries and then executing each sub-query with the agent until it reaches a good response.
+vectara-agentic already includes two useful workflows you can use right away (they are also useful as advanced examples) These workflows are called `SubQuestionQueryWorkflow` and `SequentialSubQuestionsWorkflow`, and they work by breaking a complex query into sub-queries and then executing each sub-query with the agent until it reaches a good response.

+The difference is that `SubQuestionQueryWorkflow` will create a series of independent sub-queries and execute them in parallel while `SequentialSubQuestionsWorkflow` will create a sequence of dependent sub-queries and answer them sequentially, providing the answer from the previous question as context to the next question in the sequence.

 ## Additional Information